ajtomato/Go.Documentation/README.md

 By convention, the package name is the same as the last element of the import path.

+#### Imports

+"factored" import statement: groups the imports into a parenthesized.

+    import (
+        "fmt"
+        "math"
+    )

 ### How to write Go codes

 #### Introduction